StillNotWorking/LMS-helper-script/atc/README.md

 ### Its primary functionality is to minimize the number of stages at which audio is rendered ###
 This is achieved by transferring digital volume control from LMS to CamillaDSP and adjusting sample rate in CamillaDSP.
 Optional resampling profiles can be configured based on the sample rate.

-Amplitude control may incorporate features such as replay gain and lessloss<sup>[2](#anchor2)</sup> using fixed coefficient values to reduce rounding errors when 16-bit audio is truncated to 24-bit.
+Amplitude control may incorporate features such as replay gain and lessloss<sup>[2](#anchor2)</sup> using fixed coefficient values to reduce rounding errors when 16-bit audio is truncated to 24-bit from FP64 or 32-bit prosessing.

 ### Principle of operation ###
 When Player has it volume control set to `Output level is fixed at 100%` we have the option to repurpose the volume slider.